New York State Route 27: Designation and since realignments

+Phyllis Drive was part of NY 27 until Sunrise Highway was extended to Eastport in 1957.

-The route was realigned slightly in the early 1940s to follow Atlantic and Washington Avenues, Eastern Parkway, Buffalo Avenue, and Rockaway Avenue between Flatbush Avenue and Linden Boulevard.
-NY 27 was again altered in the mid-1960s to continue west on Linden Boulevard, Caton Avenue, and Church Avenue to the south end of the Prospect Expressway.
+The prospect Expressway was competed in 1964.

+NY 27 was altered in 1965 to continue west on Linden Boulevard, Caton Avenue, and Church Avenue to the south end of the Prospect Expressway.
 There, the route turned north, following the freeway to its end at the Gowanus Expressway (then-NY 27A), where NY 27A now ends.
-The Prospect Expressway was planned by Robert Moses, and was constructed during the 1950s.